wp-plugins/tabify-edit-screen/readme.txt

  * tabify_default_metaboxes - $defaults, $post_type
  * tabify_default_metaboxes_$post_type - $defaults

+= Can I place the tabs under the title input field? =

+Yes, you can use the filter 'tabify_tab_location' and passing the value 'after_title' to it.
+You can also check on the second argument what the location is.
+Now always 'posttype'

+= Can it work with Types, WordPress SEO or Members = Yes, it can work with those plugins trough a filter.
+Their plugins using weird auto load magic or have extra checks that will not be run on our settings page.

+add_filter( 'tabify_plugin_support', '__return_true' );

+= What happen with new metaboxes =
+At this moment new metaboxes are places on the last tab.
+You can go to the settings screen to reorder the metabox.
+You can change which tab it should go like with meta boxes that don't show up like Types or WordPress SEO.
+You do this with the filter 'tabify_unattached_metaboxes_index'.

 == Screenshots ==

 1. How it would look like after enabling this plugin